 After having the opportunity to work on one of these pedals – I replaced a broken drive pot and got to mess about with some circuit modifications as well – I immediately decided to buy one for myself.
-The one I have is a little busted up – the switch needs a good cleaning, and the rubber part of the battery lid/footpedal is long gone.
+The one I have was a little busted up – the switch needed a good cleaning, and the rubber part of the battery lid/footpedal was long gone.
 But it sounds really cool… It is more or less a tube screamer, but with an added post distortion mid-boost circuit.
 I found that with the ”bite” control (er, the mid boost, that is) almost fully off, you get a fairly normal tube screamer sound, but with slightly more gain and less mids than a TS-9.
 Just the ticket… I did some mods to it – more gain (about 1.5 times) with extended pot range, better low end etc – and it sounds great!
 I found that I needed to run the ”bright” control fully up to get the right amount of top end, while the ”bite” control hovered around 10 o’clock, for slightly less mids than a TS-9 would have.

 Mooer Black Secret

 Yes, a Chinese made cheapo pedal… I recently (april 2013) had the opportunity to test a section of the Mooer Micro series line, and found them to be a little hit-and-miss.
 Some were good, others downright awful with a few real gems thrown in.
 The Black Secret is one of the good ‘uns (in my opinion).
 It is basically a circuit copy of a RAT, with an additional switch to select the Turbo RAT mode (LED clipping diodes, for a harder, louder sound).
 I use it on the ”vintage” setting with the gain around 1 o’clock and the Filter knob fairly high.
 It sounds really good as a medium/high gain (high gain for me, that is) dirt pedal, and is one of the Mooers I’d definitely recommend.